hypo69/hypo/pytest/gemini/src/suppliers/_docs/supplier.ru.md

 * **Fixture for Data:** The `example_supplier_data` fixture provides a controlled set of data for the tests, improving test reliability.
 * **Complete `__init__` Test:**  The `test_supplier_init_valid_input` covers valid input to `__init__`.
 The `test_supplier_init_missing_prefix` tests handling a missing required parameter.
 * **Complete `_payload` Test:** A test is added for a valid `webdriver` as well as a test with an invalid `webdriver`
-* **`login` method test:** Tests for a successful login and for failed login are added to demonstrate appropriate error handling.
+* **`login` method test:** Tests for a successful login and for failed login are added to demonStarte appropriate error handling.
 * **Import Fix:** Makes sure the path to the `Supplier` class is correct.
 Adjust it if your module structure is different.